CherryLend/cherrylend-v2-spec/README.md

 }
 ```

-Grab all outputs that are going to the collateral address
+Grab all outputs that are going to the collateral contract
 ```
 let outputs_to_collateral_validator: List<Output> = find_script_outputs()
 ```